-It has generally been FDA's position that any advertising claim that represents or suggests that one drug is safer or more efficacious that another drug must generally be supported by substantial evidence or substantial clinical experience.
-See 21 C.F.R. §202.1(e) (6)(ii).
+It has generally been the FDA's position that any advertising claim that represents or suggests that one drug is safer or more efficacious than another drug must generally be supported by substantial evidence or substantial clinical experience.
+See 21 C.F.R. \$202.1(e)(6)(i).
 Substantial evidence of safety and efficacy generally consists of at least one, and typically two or more, adequate and well-controlled clinical investigations comparing the products in a matter consistent with, and supportive of, the comparative claims.
-See id. at §202.1(e)(4)(ii).
-However, see questions 2.1 and 3.2 relating to communications to payors, FDA's recent draft guidance on consistency with labelling, and the PhRMA/BIO "Principles on Responsible Sharing of Truthful and Non-Misleading Information about Medicines with Health Care Professionals and Payers."
-In addition, in certain circumstances a lower standard - competent and reliable scientific evidence - applies to communication of comparative healthcare economic information to payor audiences under Section 114 of the FDA Modernization Act ("FDAMA 114").
-See https://www.fda.gov/downloads/ $\underline{Drugs/GuidanceComplianceRegulatoryInformation/Guidances/}$ UCM537347.pdf.
+See id. at \$202.1(e)(4)(ii).
+As noted earlier, the FDA's recent guidance on consistency with labelling and communications with payors provides companies with an ability to communicate some comparative safety and efficacy information where it is either consistent with the approved FDA labelling and substantiated by substantial evidence or, in the case of economic information provided to payors, substantiated by competent and reliable scientific evidence.